jemaxis/Cse3ProjectAssignment/README.md

 ##The following describes the steps of tidying the data:

 1. Read train data sets and assemble the measurements taken, participants and activities into a train dataframe.
 The measurements data has 561 columns corresponding to the total number of measurements shared in the feature.txt file.
 Both the participants and activities data has a column of data each.
 Putting all the data together will result a dataframe of 563 columns.
-The first 561 columns correspond to the measurements data while the 562nd column represents the activity type and the 563rd column represents the subject.
+The first 561 columns correspond to the measurement data while the 562nd column represents the activity type and the 563rd column represents the subject.

 2. As described in the previous step, to apply the same treatment to the test data sets.
 Putting all the data together will result a dataframe of 563 columns.
 The first 561 columns correspond to the measurements data while the 562nd column represents the activity type and the 563rd column represents the subject.